From Mercury to Artemis: The evolution of the spacesuit in photos

-No, this is not an untethered astronaut floating away into the infinite blackness of space, it's an empty spacesuit-turned-satellite called SuitSat as it began its orbit around the Earth.
+No, this is not an untethered astronaut floating away into the infinite blackness of space.
+It's an empty spacesuit-turned-satellite called SuitSat as it began its orbit around Earth.
 It was released by the Expedition 12 crew members at the International Space Station during a spacewalk on Feb.
 3, 2006.

 The worn-out Russian Orlan spacesuit was outfitted by the crew with three batteries, internal sensors and a radio transmitter, which faintly transmitted recorded voices of school children to amateur radio operators worldwide.
-After a few weeks, the suit entered the atmosphere where it burned up.
+After a few weeks, the suit entered Earth's atmosphere, where it burned up.

 Such suits have a limited life — usually about 10 to 12 spacewalks.
 The equipment installed on the suits can be cannibalized for use on newer suits, but the bulky main shells must be disposed of.
 Sometimes they are stuffed into empty supply drones destined to dive back into the atmosphere, but often the suits are literally thrown away into space.